Highly contagious and common bacterial infection of the skin that typically occurs in children; a key consideration for schools and playgroups.

 Topical antibiotics (such as mupirocin or fusidic acid) are effective, but resistance may be an issue in some regions.

 Systemic antibiotics may be necessary; for example, if infection is recalcitrant to topical treatment, if there is concern about complications (e.g., acute rheumatic fever), or if deeper infection is suspected.

-Non-bullous impetigo is the more common form (accounting for 70%).
+Non-bullous impetigo is the more common form (70% of cases).
 Though bullae are not present in this form, vesicles (fluid-filled lesions <0.5 cm in diameter) may appear transiently early in the disease.
 Aetiological agents are Staphylococcus aureus , Streptococcus pyogenes , or a combination of the two organisms.
 Lesions occur at sites of skin trauma.